HarshdeepAthawale/Password-Security-Tool/README.md

 # Password Security Tool

-A web-based educational tool to help you understand password security, test password strength, and simulate password cracking techniques in a safe environment.
+A web-based educational tool to help you understand password security, test password strength, and learn about good password practices.

 ## Features